astroeconomist/get_apod/README.md

 # get_apod
-Get pictures and description of nasa apod.
+Get pictures and description of nasa apod using Python.